heig-vd-dai-course/heig-vd-dai-course/20-ssh-and-scp/PRESENTATION.md

 ## Objectives

 - Refresh on security
+- Acquire a virtual machine (= a server) on the cloud
+- Install and configure the virtual machine/server
 - Learn how to use the SSH protocol to connect to a remote server
 - Learn how to use the SCP protocol to transfer files to a remote server